adobe/brackets/README.md

 Also, see the [release notes](http://github.com/adobe/brackets/wiki/Release-Notes) for a list of new features and known issues in each build.

+#### Need help?

+Having problems starting Brackets the first time, or not sure how to use brackets?
+Please review [Troubleshooting](https://github.com/adobe/brackets/wiki/Troubleshooting), which helps you to fix common problems, & find extra help if needed.

 Helping Brackets
 ----------------